joaocasimirodev/unreal_mastermind_source/README.md

 # Mastermind - Source Code

-This project is a recreation of Mastermind with numbers as is seen in the game Sleeping Dogs.
+This project is a recreation of mastermind using numbers, <br>
+heavily inspired by the way it is presented in the United Front Games masterpiece, Sleeping Dogs.

 It was developed using the Unreal Engine 5, all functionality was written in C++ and all existing UI animations were achieved by creating Tweens (code based animations).